 - b.
 Less-than-significant impact.
 Some ground-borne vibration and noise would originate from earth movement and building activities during the project's construction phase.
-Ground-borne noise and vibration from construction activity would be mostly low to moderate.
+Ground-borne noise and vibration from construction activity would be mostly low to moderate).
+The closest structures to the project site are the existing residential uses to the northeast.
 The operation of typical construction equipment would generate ground-borne vibrations that would not exceed guidelines that are considered safe for any type of buildings.
-Operation of light industrial would not generate ground-borne vibration greater than vibration already generated by the nearby railroad line, which is part of the baseline condition.
+Operation of the proposed neighborhood commercial use would not generate ground-borne vibration.
 Therefore, the project would not expose persons to or generation of excessive ground-borne vibration or ground-borne noise levels. - c.
 Less-than-significant impact.
 Please refer to response IX.e.
 Therefore, the project would not expose people residing or working in the project area to excessive noise levels for a project located within an airport land use plan or, where such a plan has not been adopted, within 2 miles of a public airport or public use airport.